cyrilgdn/terraform-provider-postgresql/website/docs/index.html.markdown

 ## GoCloud

-By default, the provider uses [lib/pq][libpq] library to connect to PostgreSQL servers, but you can switch to [GoCloud](https://gocloud.dev/howto/sql/).
+By default, the provider uses the [lib/pq][libpq] library to directly connect to PostgreSQL host instance.
+For connections to AWS/GCP hosted instances, the provider can connect through the [GoCloud](https://gocloud.dev/howto/sql/) library.
+GoCloud simplifies connecting to AWS/GCP hosted databases, managing any proxy or custom authentication details.
-GoCloud simplifies the connection to AWS/GCP hosted databases.
-For example GCP requires a custom proxy with authentication credentials, GoCloud manages it automatically.

 ### AWS

-To enable GoCloud for AWS RDS, set `scheme` to `awspostgres`, `host` is the database endpoint in RDS.
+To enable GoCloud based connections to AWS RDS instances, set `scheme` to `awspostgres` and `host` to the RDS database's endpoint value.
 (e.g.: `instance.xxxxxx.region.rds.amazonaws.com`)

 ```hcl